 GWAS studies have identified a large number of single nucleotide polymorphisms that are associated with complex disease risk.
 The vast majority of these risk variants map to non-coding regions of the genome, and their functional interpretation remains challenging.

 During this webinar, Dr. Orozco will share how functional genomics can help us understand what biological mechanisms are altered by disease associated-variants, with a focus on how 3D chromatin structure can be used to identify disease-causing genes in autoimmune disorders.

-- How 3D genomics provides access to sequence, structure, and regulatory landscapes of genomes in ways inaccessible via other technologies
+- Learn how 3D genomics provides access to sequence, structure, and regulatory landscapes of genomes in ways inaccessible via other technologies

-- The utility of 3D genomics for understanding disease-associated variants in non-coding regions in autoimmune disorders, including rheumatoid arthritis
+- Understand the utility of 3D genomics for understanding disease-associated variants in non-coding regions in autoimmune disorders.

 Meet the Speakers